asteroidhouse/python-gringo-versions/README.md

 **Current `gringo` version: 4.5.4**

-For each OS, we use the latest versions of Python that are available through the respective package managers.

-For Ubuntu, this means the versions of Python you get when you run `sudo apt-get install python` and `sudo apt-get install python3` for Python 2 and Python 3, respectively.

-For MacOS, this means the version of Python available through [Homebrew](http://brew.sh/); that is, what you get when you run `brew install python` and `brew install python3` for Python 2 and Python 3, respectively.

 The following table shows the exact versions of Python used for each OS configuration:

 |              |      MacOS 10.10.5     | Ubuntu 14.04 (32-Bit) | Ubuntu 14.04 (64-bit) |
 |:------------:|:----------------------:|:---------------------:|:---------------------:|